sueddeutsche/editron/docs/doc-editron-editor.md

 ## Update Events

-// TODO: "registered" = jedem aktuell verwendeten Editor //
-_Editron_ services emit their events to each registered editor's `update`-method.
-To inspect these events and sequence // TODO: Was meinst du mit squence //, you can log them in your editor.
+_Editron_ services emit their events to each instantiated editor's `update`-method.
+To inspect these events and the event order, you can log them in your editor.
 Each event has a `type:string` and a specific `value:T` dependening on the type of event.
 Some events send data-updates, emit errors and change the active state of an editor.
 If needed, the specific events should be processed and trigger an update of your view.

 ```ts
 import { EditorUpdateEvent } from "editron";